wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 #### If second wall encounter

 No no no...not again.
-The proximity alarm wails and this time, you're much quicker to stop the ship...but Jorma and Daciana aren't so lucky.
-Both subpods smash straight into the stone wall looming in front of you.
+The proximity alarm wails and this time, you're much quicker to stop the ship...but your tracker shows two subpods smash straight into the stone wall looming in front of you.

 _(go back)_